openjdk/guide/src/guide/jbs-jdk-bug-system.md

   <tr>
     <td class="dictionary">[*(Team)*[-triage-]{.jbs-label}*(Rel)*]{#team-triage-rel}</td>
     <td class="dictionary">
       Used to indicate that *(Team)* has triaged this issue for release *(Rel)*.
 It's encouraged that all open bugs are triaged on a regular basis so that old bugs aren't forgotten.
-It's therefore common to see several triage labels on the same issue which helps keeping track of which bugs has been triaged for each release.
+It's therefore common to see several triage labels on the same issue which helps keeping track of which bugs have been triaged for each release.
 E.g., [oracle-triage-13]{.jbs-label}

       There are many label variants that include the word triage in some form.
 The form described above is the only one recommended.
 Please refrain from using other forms.
     </td>